csteegz/csteegz.github.io/_posts/2022-11-07-Lets-Talk-About-U.md

 I don't really know why it didn't return the next year.
 At the time, I arrogantly thought I had killed it, forcing the writer to confront the realities of college football for the sake of a petty, possibly unreciprocated rivalry with an unknown adversary from UCF.
 I was upset I would never get the chance to beat them.
-I still am now, writing this blog 4 years later.
+I'm still disappointed about that, 4 years later, writing this blog.

 In 2019, Deadspin and some other sites were sold to a private equity firm.
 A bit after that, the Editor in Chief was fired, and the remainder of the staff resigned in disgust after being told to "stick to sports", even though the esoteric topic selection was what lent the site much of it's charm.